 PCI offers training courses (QC Schools) to prepare individuals for PCI personnel certification examinations.
 It is important to note that passing an examination satisfies only one of the requirements of personnel certification and that the final decision on certification is made independently by the PCI Quality Assurance department.
-More information about additional certification requirements (including related experience requirements) can be found here.
+More information regarding additional certification requirements (including related experience requirements) can be found under PCI Personnel Certification Programs .

 PCI Quality Control Schools train to the standards defined by plant quality control manuals MNL-116 and MNL-117.
 Course textbooks review those requirements and add additional commentary suitable for self-study and/or classroom instruction.

-MNL-116 and MNL-117 require that plants have present at all times during production a PCI Level II certified technician, if the plant produces products with prestressed reinforcement.
+MNL-116 and MNL-117 require that plants that produce products with prestressed reinforcement, have a PCI Level II certified technician present at all times during production.
 Plants that produce architectural concrete only, or any other concrete that does not contain prestressed reinforcement, must have a PCI Level I certified technician present at all times during production.
-Consequently, Level I courses do not contain any material on prestressing.
+Level I courses do not contain any material on prestressing.
 All of the prestressing material is covered in Level II.

 Level I begins the series of exciting quality control Schools and starts off with a review of PCI certification programs, both plant and personnel.
 The curriculum was developed especially for quality control personnel, engineers, technician/managers, plant managers/superintendents, consulting engineers, and technicians.
 However, the schools and certifications are open to everyone involved in planning, operations, and quality control in the precast products industry.
 Basic concrete topics and mix design concepts (such as the water/cementitious ratio) are introduced and as well as beginning design concepts such as concrete strength, the need for reinforcement and conventional reinforcing bars.
 Students will receive a copy of the valuable Quality Control Technician/Inspector Level I & II Training Manual, TM-101, plus class notes and extensive reference material.
 Level I is a one-and-a-half day course.